Concordium/concordium-update-proposals/source/CIS/cis-5.rst

 .. note::

-  Token IDs can be as small as a single byte (by setting the first byte to the value 0) or as big as 256 bytes leaving more than 10^614 possible token IDs.
+  Token IDs (as defined in the CIS-2 standard) can be as small as a single byte (by setting the first byte to the value 0) or as big as 256 bytes.
-  The token ID in the CIS5 standard needs to be able to encode up to 256 bytes long tokenIds.
+  The token ID in the CIS5 standard needs to be able to encode up to 256 bytes long Token IDs as a result.

 .. _CIS-5-TokenAmount:

 ``TokenAmount``
 ^^^^^^^^^^^^^^^

-- The token amount SHALL be able to encode all possible tokenAmounts from the :ref:`CIS-2-TokenAmount` (``amount``).
+- The token amount SHALL be able to encode all possible tokenAmounts from the ``CIS-2 TokenAmount standard`` (:ref:`CIS-2-TokenAmount`).
 An amount of a token type is an unsigned integer up to 2^256 - 1.

 It is serialized using the LEB128_ variable-length unsigned integer encoding, with the additional constraint of the total number of bytes of the encoding MUST not exceed 37 bytes::